 Madonna Thunder Hawk, unapologetic organizer of the American Indian Movement, has cultivated a ragtag gang of activist children—including her daughter Marcy—into the We Will Remember survival group.
 Through their story, the film highlights the struggle for native rights and how activists pass their legacies from generation to generation.

-Q&A session to follow with director Christina King
+Q&A with the director Christina King to follow the screening

 Filmmaker Bios: Christina king is a member of the Seminole Tribe of Oklahoma.
 Her work spans commercials, documentary, film, and television with a focus on human rights issues, civic engagement through storytelling, and democratizing filmmaker opportunities for minority voices.
 King most recently debuted the narrative feature film, We The Animals, at Sundance 2018 to critical success.
 King’s other producing credits include This May Be The Last Time (Sundance 2014), as well as the POV documentary, Up Heartbreak Hill.
 Warrior Women is her directorial debut.